JmzTaylor/docker-xmrig/README.md

 - pool server is `xmr.metal3d.org:8080` that is a proxy pool to `gulf.moneroocean.stream`
 - user is mine
 - password is "donator" + uuid
-- donation level to xmrig project is "5" (5%)

 To not make your CPU burning, this container set: